rmhsilva/mtif/README.md

 - `(mtif:start #'callback-fn)` to start getting touch data.
 - `(mtif:stop)` to stop getting data!

 Calling `#'start` spawns a thread which repeatedly calls `#'callback-fn`, passing the latest "frame" of multitouch data.
-No procesing is done -- you'll just get a list of finger data.
+No processing is done -- you'll just get a list of finger data at each frame.
 If you want gesture recognition, watch [this repo](https://github.com/rmhsilva/cl-gestures).

 ## Data Format